The Legend of Korra: Development

 The Legend of Korra was co-created and produced by Bryan Konietzko and Michael Dante DiMartino at Nickelodeon Animation Studios in Burbank, California.
 To illustrate the length of the production process (about 10 to 12 months per episode) and the overlap of the various phases, Konietzko wrote in July 2013 that their team was already developing the storyboards for the first episode of Book 4 while the last episodes of Book 2 were not yet finished.

-Production of the series was announced at the annual Comic-Con in San Diego on July 22, 2010.
+Production of the series was announced at the annual San Diego Comic-Con on July 22, 2010.
 It was originally due for release in October 2011.
 Tentatively titled Avatar: Legend of Korra at the time, it was intended to be a twelve-episode mini series set in the same fictional universe as the original show, but seventy years later.
 In 2011, the title was changed to The Last Airbender: Legend of Korra, and again in March 2012 to The Legend of Korra.
 The premiere was eventually delayed to April 14, 2012.
 South Korean animation studio Mir was involved in the pre-production, storyboarding and animation of the series which allows the studio more creative input on directing the martial arts scenes that the series and its predecessor are known for.

 According to animation director Yoo Jae-myung, Nickelodeon was initially reluctant to approve the series and suspended production because, according to Konietzko, conventional wisdom had it that "girls will watch shows about boys, but boys won't watch shows about girls".
 The creators eventually persuaded the channel's executives to change their mind.
 Konietzko related that in test screenings, boys said that Korra being a girl did not matter to them.

 The creators wrote all of the episodes of the first season themselves, omitting "filler episodes" to allow for a concise story.
 Once the series was expanded from its original 12-episode schedule to 26 and then to 52, more writers were brought in so that the creators could focus on design work.
 Joaquim Dos Santos and Ryu Ki-Hyun, who worked on the animation and design of the original series, also became involved with creating The Legend of Korra, as is storyboarder Ian Graham.
 Jeremy Zuckerman and Benjamin Wynn, who composed the soundtrack for the original series as "The Track Team," also returned to score The Legend of Korra.